Mhna1234/algo-trading-modeling/docs/MAB_IMPLEMENTATION_PLAN.md

 2. **Soft Updates**: Use exponential smoothing:
    $$\alpha_t = (1 - \beta) \alpha_{t-1} + \beta \alpha_t^{\text{new}}$$
    where $\beta \in [0.2, 0.5]$ controls update speed
-3. **Transaction Cost Penalty**: Incorporate turnover into reward calculation
+3. **Transaction Cost Penalty**: Incorporate turnover into reward calculation (see Section 6.4)

-**Not Recommended for Phase 1**: Turnover control adds complexity.
-Start with fixed weekly rebalancing, then optimize if turnover becomes problematic in backtests.
+**Phase 1 Approach**: Transaction cost adjustment in rewards (Section 6.4) provides implicit turnover control.
+Additional explicit controls (threshold, smoothing) can be added in Phase 2 if needed.

 ---